dfinke/PSDataFrame/README.md

 Microsoft announced the preview of a DataFrame type for .NET to make data exploration easy. https://devblogs.microsoft.com/dotnet/an-introduction-to-dataframe/

-The functions n `cvtToDF` is a proof of concept that wraps it in PowerShell so you can easily transform Powershell arrays into a DataFrame and then work with it.
+The functions in `cvtToDF` is a proof of concept that wraps it in PowerShell so you can easily transform Powershell arrays into a DataFrame and then work with it.

 ## Test data